 - ½ teaspoon salt

-- black rice vinegar or soy sauce for dipping
+- black rice vinegar or soy sauce (optional, for dipping)

 Instructions

-- Heat oil in a skillet over medium high heat.
-Cook eggs, scrambled, until light and fluffy.
+- Heat oil in a skillet over medium-high heat.
+Cook the eggs, scrambled, until light and fluffy.
 Do not overcook.
-Remove from heat and separate eggs into small pieces (the size cottage cheese).
+Remove from heat and roughly separate eggs into small pieces (the size cottage cheese).

-- In large bowl, combine eggs, chives, sesame oil, soy sauce, salt and pepper.
-Stir ingredients until combined evenly.
+- In large mixing bowl, combine the eggs, chives, sesame oil, soy sauce, salt, and pepper.
+Stir together until well combined.

 - Cook by pan-frying, steaming or boiling.